 Ever since I can remember, we spent New Year’s eve at home surrounded with family.
 This continued till I got married, but this time, with my husband’s family.
 I guess this practice is rooted in the belief or the hope that in the coming year, your family will be grounded and the family ties will become stronger.
 I am not sure really.

-But since three years ago, my husband’s family decided to change the custom–instead, we went out of town.
+But since three years ago, my husband’s family decided to change the usual family traditions — instead of staying home, we went out of town.
 The first time we did this was in 2013, when we went to the Guimaras Island on New Year’s eve.
 Last 2014, we stayed in Bacolod because one member was having a sensitive pregnancy so we stayed grounded.
 This year, we all went to Sipalay City, southern Negros Occidental for a white, sandy New Year celebration.

 We were a big group of 20 adults and 6 kids of different ages.
 With all our clothes, food, drinks, gifts to exchange, and water coolers, we took off in five vehicles (4 SUVs and a pick up truck), on the morning of December 31, 2015.

 Road Trip to Sipalay